jainsushma/DevOps-Course-Starter/README.md

 ## Running the Tests
-Tests are added for Unit, Integration, Selenium Tests To run the tests using Poetry and Pytest
+Tests are added for Unit, Integration, Selenium Tests To run the tests using Poetry and Pytest, stop the app running above and run the command below
 ```bash
 $ poetry run pytest
 ```